opensearch-project/security/DEVELOPER_GUIDE.md

 ### Initializing admin user with custom password

-From 2.11, users can set a custom admin password while running the demo setup.
+A password is required for the admin account to run the demo setup.
 You can do this with one of the following 2 options:
 1. By setting an environment variable. `export initialAdminPassword=<custom-admin-password>`
 2. By adding a single line as password in a file `initialAdminPassword.txt` under `$OPENSEARCH_HOME/config` directory.